Trauma Therapy in Kyneton

 Schedule Your Free Discovery Call

-Clay sculpture by a window, symbolizing transformation through trauma healing
+Clay sculpture by a window, representing the slow work of trauma healing

 Trauma doesn't come in just one shape.
 It might have been a single, overwhelming event—an accident, assault, or loss that shattered your sense of safety in the world.
 Or it might be the accumulated weight of prolonged experiences: growing up in an unpredictable environment, years of emotional or physical harm, or a series of losses that never fully resolved.